Al Jazeera reporter killed during Israeli raid in West Bank - NewsBreak

 Al Jazeera reporter killed during Israeli raid in West Bank

-JERUSALEM — (AP) — Veteran Al Jazeera journalist Shireen Abu Akleh was shot and killed while covering an Israeli military raid in the occupied West Bank town of Jenin early Wednesday.
-The broadcaster and a reporter who was wounded in the incident blamed Israeli forces.
+JERUSALEM — (AP) — A female journalist for Al Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday.
+The broadcaster and a reporter who was wounded in the incident blamed Israeli forces, while Israel claimed there was evidence the two were hit by Palestinian gunfire.

-The Israel army initially raised the possibility that Abu Akleh might have killed by stray Palestinian fire, saying militants were also present in the area, However, army chief Lt.
-Gen. Aviv Kochavi later stepped back from that assertion, saying that "at this stage, we cannot determine by whose fire she was harmed and we regret her death.”

-Abu Akleh, 51, was a respected and familiar face in the Middle East, known for her coverage of the harsh realities of Israel's military occupation for the past three decades.
-Her death reverberated across the region and set alight social media.
-She reported for Al Jazeera's Arabic language channel and was also a U.S. citizen.
-The State Department called her death “an affront to media freedom.”

 The Israeli military said its forces came under attack with heavy gunfire and explosives while operating in Jenin, and that they fired back.
 The military said it was investigating "and looking into the possibility that the journalists were hit by the Palestinian gunmen.”

+A separate video aired by Al Jazeera shows Abu Akleh lying motionless on the side of a road next to a wall as another journalist crouches nearby and a man screams for an ambulance.
+Gunfire rings out in the background.
+Both reporters were wearing blue flak jackets clearly marked with the word “PRESS.”

+It was unclear if the two videos were shot at the same location, and neither one showed the source of the gunfire.

-Abu Akleh was born in Jerusalem and began working for Al Jazeera in 1997.
-She regularly reported from across the Palestinian territories, making her a well-known face on television screens across the Arab world.
+Abu Akleh, 51, was born in Jerusalem.
+She began working for Al Jazeera in 1997 and regularly reported from across the Palestinian territories.

 Samoudi, who was working as her producer, told The Associated Press they were among a group of seven reporters who went to cover the raid early Wednesday.
 He said they were all wearing protective gear that clearly marked them as reporters, and they passed by Israeli troops so the soldiers would know that they were there.